JulienBlancher/intra42-mobile/README.md

 Substitute ios with android for Android testing

 If you want to run on device, juste run `ionic build PLATFORM`, then open `platforms/PLATFORM` in xcode or your Android IDE.

+# Contribute

+## On Trello
+A Trello board is available to follow upcoming features: https://trello.com/b/YtboVTXe If you want to be a member of it to edit and add cards, contact me :-)

+## On Github
+Coming soon